jfurdzik/ThirdTime/README.md

 # ThirdTime
 Third Time Tracker app that enables easy, simple use of this amazing productivity method!
-More details in the readme.
+Third Time is a productivity method that alternates between work and break blocks similar to Pomodoro.
+It is much more flexible and effective than pomodoro though!
+Work for as long as you like, then take a break for 1/3 the amount of time you worked for.
+This app features a stop watch for work blocks, automatic 1/3 ratio timer for breaks, settings that allow you to adjust the ratio, and more!
+Its sleek, beautiful UI is something you won't mind keeping on your screen while you work.
+Learn more about the Third Time Method here: https://optima.blog/productivity/third-time-a-better-way-to-work/